oatlog/oatlog/doc/planning_report/main.typ

   practical performance on practical inputs
 - designing a logic programming language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language.
-- aiming to implement exactly all functionality present in egglog and eqlog
+- aiming to implement exactly all functionality present in egglog and eqlog.
+  Specifically, we will not be implementing language features that do not make sense at compile time such as printing current state, only running specific Rules, extraction.
+Some of these will instead move to a Rust API to be used at runtime.
 - sacrificing expressive power in the name of performance, as Cranelift's aegraphs @acyclic_egraphs do
 - writing an interpreter or considering non-EqSat workflows, and can therefore assume all rules are